What is the Housing Pathways Program?

 How do I get into Housing Pathways?

 Unfortunately, we are unable to keep a waitlist.
-So, if you call and we do not have space in our Housing Pathways, we encourage you to continue checking in.
+So, if you call and we do not have space in our Transitional Housing, we encourage you to continue checking in.
 For an immediate need, you can call SafeLink at 877-785-2020 (voice) or 877-521-2601 (TTY), the Massachusetts 24-hour domestic violence hotline, for referrals to shelters with space.
 If you are unable to find shelter space, you can try homeless shelters for the meantime.